 If you are inclined, you can catch your own dinner.
 Cast a line at one of the many fishing holes that dot the bay or head out on a fishing boat for the day.
 Crabbing is a favorite way to score a meal.
 Atlantic City and the surrounding area offer tons of spots for some great crabbing opportunities.

 End your day of activity with a relaxing sunset cruise.
 Or if you want to keep the action going, ride the carnival rides on the famed Steel Pier.

 Escape the Capital Hill for a Road Trip to the Big Apple – New York, NY

 New York City is the perfect road trip destination from Washington DC.
 The drive is relaxing and just over four hours so easily manageable in one day.
 Of course, there are endless things to do and see in New York City.
 As one of the largest and most popular tourist cities in the world, this might not be the first place that comes to mind when it comes to outdoor adventures.
 However, it might surprise you that there are actually a lot of fun adventure activities to choose from in the Big Apple.

 If you enjoy water sports you absolutely need to go Stand-Up-Paddling on the Hudson River.
 There are a number of different companies that offer this, mostly in groups.
 You’ll get to see the incredible skyline of New York City from the water as you glide along the river.
 This is especially beautiful during sunset.

-For those that aren’t too keen on water activities, bouldering might be a better option.
+Bouldering might be a better option for those not too keen on water activities.
 You can actually boulder outdoors in New York right in Central Park.
 Bouldering is very simple and all you need is some chalk for your hands and good shoes.
 Bouldering is best done in a group or at least with a partner who can watch out for you if you happen to fall.

 Submitted by Victoria of Guide Your Travel